Milien

 Chemical peeling: a treatment where a chemical is applied to the face to burn off skin lesions.

-In the rare type of milia called milia en plaque, certain creams such as isotretinoin or tretinoin are sometimes suggested as treatment, or the antibiotic tablet, minocycline.
+In the rare type of milia called milia en plaque, certain creams such as Isotretinoin or tretinoin are sometimes suggested as treatment, or the antibiotic tablet, minocycline.

 Can milia be prevented?